Paul Smith

 In 2006, my co-conspirator Ben Helphand and I, calling ourselves “Gerrymander” (slogan: Make Small Plans), conceived, designed (with help from Andrew Seay), produced, printed, and sold the Election Day Advent Calendar.
 Like a regular Advent calendar counts down the days ‘til Christmas, our political-nerd take on it counted down the days leading up to the 2006 midterm election.
 You opened a door each day and it would reveal a quote or fact about our democracy.
 This was an actual 11"×17", full-color, printed, die-cut calendar.
 We sold a fair number, more or less broke even, and declared it a success from our modest expectations.
 With design help from Melissa Dean, we repeated the effort in with a new calendar for the 2008 election.

-I designed and developed another Django app in 2006, a personal site for my friend the journalist Chris Hayes, Washington editor of The Nation and an MSNBC contributor.
+I designed and developed another Django app in 2006, a personal site for my friend the journalist Chris Hayes, host of “All In with Chris Hayes” on MSNBC.

 Crain’s sites